 Over the years the Test Range has developed a close relationship with the children of the neighbouring Arniston fishing community through various projects at the Wagenhuiskrantz Primary School and the Stoute Kabouter crche.
 Noteworthy contributions are the sponsoring of the Grade 5 educators salary since 2007, subsidising the crche teachers salary, contributing to the establishment of a computer centre at the school and providing support with the maintenance of both facilities.

 Due to a shortage of funds, Grade 5 and 6 learners prior to the Test Ranges intervention had to share an educator.
-According to Mr Andr Marthinus, Principal of Wagenhuiskrantz Primary, the educator appointed with financial support from the Test Range has provided learners with individual attention and the learners has since achieved excellent results in systemic literacy and numeracy tests compared to results of test prior to the intervention.
-Recently the Test Range has also started providing support to the Waenhuiskrans After-school Care Centre which 50 learners from Grade 1 to 7 attend.
+According to Mr Andr Marthinus, Principal of Wagenhuiskrantz Primary, the educator appointed with financial support from the Test Range provides learners with individual attention and the learners has since achieved excellent results in systemic literacy and numeracy tests compared to results of test prior to the intervention.

 Apart from subsidising the teachers salary the Stoute Kabouter crche has been supported in various ways: the painting of the crche building, replacing of the roof and donating blankets to the children.

 Denel Overberg Test Range's involvement with the Nompumelelo Pre-School in Bredasdorp dated back to September 2007 when the Test Range contributed funds for the building of a new permanent school structure.
 Since then the Test Range has on various occasions donated items to the school including furniture, carpets, heaters as well as blankets and packets of sweets to the children.

 As part of the Mandela Day initiatives in 2011 Test Ranges personnel upgraded the playground of the school.
 Seeing the grateful smiles on the children's faces made the effort worthwhile.